ma12vlad/Hunt/README.md

 ## How To Play

 Hunt is an easy word search app.
-You can play with or without a timer, or in speedrun mode, where you must find each individual word in a much smaller length of time.
+You can play with or without a timer, or in blitz mode, where you must find each individual word in a much smaller length of time.

 ## Screenshots